pap-stavros/A-CHIP-8-Interpreter/README.md

 - [ ] Configurable Quirks

 ## Built With
-- [Timendus](https://github.com/Timendus) a comprehensive test suite.
+- This emulator was developed and tested using this excellent [CHIP-8 Test Suite](https://github.com/Timendus/chip8-test-suite) by [Timendus](https://github.com/Timendus)
-- [Raylib](https://www.raylib.com/) a graphics and audio library.
+- [Raylib](https://www.raylib.com/) is the video/audio library of choice.
 ## Requirements

 - C++